Returning to Work: Your Pumping Schedule & Stash Plan

 PumpStash logs every session and every bag, shows how many days of cover your stash has left, and tells you which milk to thaw next, so returning to work is a routine you can see instead of a number you're guessing at.

-Have day one plus a short cushion in the freezer before you go back, roughly 60–100 oz for most parents.
+Have 12 to 15 oz in the freezer before you go back, plus a few days’ cushion if you want one.
 Start building it about three to four weeks out.
 Once you’re back, pump whenever your baby eats, two or three sessions a day, and send what you pump to daycare the next day.
 Nurse when you’re together, keep your sessions consistent, and let the frozen stash cover the gaps.

 The hard part isn’t the pumping, it’s holding all of it in your head, how much you have, how many days it covers, and which bag to thaw first, while running on new-parent sleep.
 That’s the part PumpStash handles.